-- Lectures illustrated by PowerPoint. - Diagrams, models, video-clips and animations to illustrate concepts and molecular mechanisms wherever possible. - Discussion and group working in class will facilitate an appreciation of the concepts under consideration. - Tours, demonstrations and practical sessions.
+- Diagrams, models, video-clips and animations will be used to illustrate concepts and molecular mechanisms wherever possible. - Discussion in class will facilitate an appreciation of the concepts and ethical issues of subjects under consideration. - Practical sessions may involve practical and theoretical activities.